 The South Central Waterfront (SCW) encompasses 97 acres located just south of downtown and bounded by South First on the west, Blunn Creek to the east, Lady Bird Lake on the north, and East Riverside Drive and Bouldin Creek on the south.
-Click here for more information and map of the area.
+Here is a large (36 x48) map of the area.

 Interim Vision Framework Report - August 2014